spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-user-verification-service.md

 By default, the token will be derived from `matrix_homeserver_generic_secret_key` in `group_vars/matrix_servers`.

-To set your own Token, simply put the following in your host_vars.
+To set your own Token, add the following configuration to your `vars.yml` file:

 ```yaml
 matrix_user_verification_service_uvs_auth_token: "TOKEN"